 It isn’t easy to figure out when to use a salad fork or dinner fork just by looking at them.
-This is because they’re similar in form and function.
+This difficulty is caused by the fork’s similar form and function.
 Both have prongs for spearing food, but each is designed for a different food course.

 Similar Functions but for Different Contexts

-Switches and checkboxes are both used to activate settings.
+Switches and checkboxes are both used to enable settings.
 But the immediacy of when users expect those settings to activate are different.

 Using these controls in the right context will make your user interface intuitive to use.
 But using them in the wrong context can cause users to wonder what went wrong.